Guide

 Related insights for the next sourcing conversation.

-Continue with a few adjacent reads while scope, quotation basis, and material direction are still taking shape.
+Continue with a few adjacent reads while surface direction, visual coordination, and next-step review are still taking shape.

 Guide